pycom/pycom-documentation/content/firmwareapi/pycom/network/https/_index.md

     - chapter/firmwareapi/pycom/network/https
 ---

-This module implements an HTTP and HTTPS Server and Client, operating as both at the same time.
+This module implements an HTTP and HTTPS Server and Client, operating individually or as both at the same time.

 ## Quick Usage Example
 Below is an example demonstrating the usage of `HTTP_Server` and `HTTP_Client` at the same time: